keyboard_arrow_up

 Blankholder

-A metal stamping mechanism that ensures that the blank does not move during the drawing process.
+A mechanism in metal stamping that holds the metal blank in place to prevent movement during the drawing process.

 Blanking